arbazsiddiqui/blog/content/posts/2020-04-4-debugging-nodejs-inside-docker.md

 ## Dockerizing your app

 We will now dockerize our express server.
-We can do so just by using `docker-cli` which is a utility docker provides which can be used to interact with docker using shell.
-However it will a huge command with alot of flags and hence we will use `Dockerfile` for the same.
+We can do so just by using `docker-cli` which is a utility docker provides that can be used to interact with docker using shell.
+However it will a long command with lots of flags so we will use `Dockerfile` for the same.
 A `Dockerfile` is config file which can used to configure the steps involved in building a docker image.
 This way we can share our server and somebody else can use our Dockerfile to build images.
 Create a new file with name `Dockerfile` and paste the following.

 ```bash
 FROM node:latest